segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ## Import all orders

-With a [Littledata Plus plan](https://www.littledata.io/app/enterprise) you can import all Shopify orders and refunds from before you started using Segment, to sync with destinations that support timestamped events (e.g. a data warehouse).
+With a [Littledata Plus plan](https://www.littledata.io/app/enterprise) you can import all Shopify orders and refunds from before you started using Segment, to sync with destinations that support timestamped events (for example, a data warehouse).
 This enables you to build a complete customer history in your chosen destination.

 ## Advanced device-mode settings